kmahlin/322Haskell/README.txt

 "c",
 "cc",

-Where c and cc are clockwise and counter-clockwise moves
+Where c and cc are clockwise and counter-clockwise moves respectively.